-Third Place (tie): Dr. Dorothy Chansky, Kitchen Sink Realisms: Domestic Labor, Dining, and Drama in American Theatre (University of Iowa Press, 2015).
+Third Place (tie): Dorothy Chansky (Theatre & Dance), Kitchen Sink Realisms: Domestic Labor, Dining, and Drama in American Theatre (University of Iowa Press, 2015).

-Third Place (tie): Dr. Kent Wilkinson, Spanish-Language Television in the United States: Fifty Years of Development (Routledge, 2015).
+Third Place (tie): Kent Wilkinson (Media & Communication), Spanish-Language Television in the United States: Fifty Years of Development (Routledge, 2015).

-Second Place: Dr. Abigail Swingen, Competing Visions of Empire: Labor, Slavery, and the Origins of the British Empire (Yale University Press, 2015).
+Second Place: Abigail Swingen (History), Competing Visions of Empire: Labor, Slavery, and the Origins of the British Empire (Yale University Press, 2015).

-Not Pictured: First Place, Dr. Costica Bradatan for his book Dying for Ideas: The Dangerous Lives of the Philosophers (Bloomsbury, 2015).
+Not Pictured: First Place, Costica Bradatan (Honors College) for his book Dying for Ideas: The Dangerous Lives of the Philosophers (Bloomsbury, 2015).
 To learn more about Dr. Bradatan please visit: Costica Bradatan.